Here are some comments, suggestions, recommendations for a progressive participant-oriented curriculum.

 An archaeological sensibility

-I see archaeology as a way of thinking, a sensibility, an attunement to the worlds we make and with which we engage.
+Archaeology is a way of thinking, a sensibility, an attunement to the worlds we make and with which we engage.
 Archaeologists explore the big picture of who we are and where we have come from, understanding how and why we make things the way we do, innovation, why things change or stay the same.
 A long-term perspective rooted in the fine detail of everyday life, archaeology offers unique insights into key contemporary concerns such as how to increase our shared and creative capacity to deal with change, complexity, uncertainty.

 Archaeology offers marvelous scope and material with which to practise key skills and competencies – looking at artifacts, architectures, changing experiences in the lifeworlds of first humans in Africa, through prehistoric farmers, early cities and states in the Near East, Mesoamerica and Asia, through Greek and Roman antiquity to our own world of late modernity.